Thursday January 16, 2020 9:00-6:00PM

 Our institute will focus on the issues impacting the lesbian, gay, bisexual, transgender and gender nonconforming/nonbinary, queer community in the criminal punishment system and serves as a space to educate and engage the broader community on the issues that LGBTQ people face in the criminal punishment system, build a collective strategy to foster systemic change, and build a stronger community in solidarity with one goal of ending mass incarceration on the national and local level.
 Our institute will provide many opportunities to uplift, capacity building and leadership development for the empowerment of formerly incarcerated people.

-Mirror Memoirs: LGBTQI+ Survivors of Color Ending Rape Culture
+Mirror Memoirs: LGBTQI+ Survivors of Child Sexual Abuse Ending Rape Culture

 Raising Hell & Raising Our Voices: Youth Activism & Mobilizing